 <TerminalMemberVariable variableName="x" memberName="x" variableKind="org.fmi-standard.fmi-ls-struct.map.domain" />

-<TerminalMemberVariable variableName="in_x" memberName="in_x" variableKind="org.fmi-standard.fmi-ls-struct.domainInput" />
+<TerminalMemberVariable variableName="in_x" memberName="OpPoint_x" variableKind="org.fmi-standard.fmi-ls-struct.map.domainInput" />

 <TerminalMemberVariable variableName="y" memberName="y" variableKind="org.fmi-standard.fmi-ls-struct.map.domain" />